vijeth8/UBER-VS-LYFT/README.md

 >1.
 Create 2 tables : Uber and Lyft

 >2.
-Read data into each table from the spark script
+Read data into each table using the spark script

 #Webapp